 - Make a strong entrance.
 Enter, move to your spot, stand (or sit) there, then begin.
 People will be primed to pay attention.

 - Ground yourself.
-Stand or sit with your feet at armpit-width apart.
+Stand or sit with feet at armpit-width apart.
 Feel how stable you are?
 Get your energy from the earth or floor itself—you'll look and feel more powerful.
 Here's more on using grounding to look and feel more confident.

+5. Handling Nervousness.
+Confident speakers look the part; and nervous speakers do too.
+You need to look like the former rather than the latter.
 If you're someone who suffers a bout of the jitters just before speaking, or even during your presentations, you need to find a way to calm yourself quickly and reliably.
 And you definitely should be aware of where you fall in the nervous-to-confident range.
 To display an open, focused, and strong image when you speak, see my article "Body Language Secrets: What Self-Image Are You Broadcasting?"

 To calm nervous clients, I usually take them through a progressive relaxation: starting with the top of your head and relaxing each part of your body in turn going downward.
 Imagine that a warm wave of relaxation like lava is releasing the tension in each part of your body.
-When you get to your fingertips and toes, allow any remaining tension to flow effortlessly out of them.
+When you get to your fingertips and toes, allow any remaining tension to flow effortlessly out of you.